Sprechen Sie Deutsch? Why learn German?

 There are plenty of amazing benefits of learning languages.

-Of all the advantages, the career as a language learner, higher studies in the German-speaking region, immigration, and pursuit of the long-forgotten hobby are some of the key motivations.
+Of all the advantages, the career as a language learner, higher studies in the German-speaking region, immigration, and pursuit of the long-forgotten hobby are key motivations.

 Whatever may be your reason, the German language as a career is full of endless opportunities!